-If the domestic charge point is fully expensed by the employer, TMC can also manage any payroll deductions for the use of this.
+If the domestic charge point is fully expensed by the employer, TMC can also manage any payroll deductions for the private use of this.

 The success of PHEVs relies heavily on drivers charging them as much as possible.
 In the right hands, PHEVs will deliver financial, social and environmental benefits but if not regularly charged, they cost more in fuel than traditional petrol and diesel vehicles – please see these articles in The Guardian and on the BBC that use our real world data, for more info.

 PHEV drivers can be encouraged to maximise use of the electric motor through your reimbursement policy i.e. by paying an electric reimbursement rate for the first proportion of the journey i.e. the first 20-50 miles, depending on the vehicle.

 Pay and Reclaim Public Charging

 If you decide to go down the pay and reclaim route, employees can use our market leading system to reclaim the costs incurred for business mileage.

 Drivers can track their business mileage on the go using our GPS enabled app, or they can log their business mileage through our online system.

 Drivers upload their receipts via the system or the app by taking a picture using their phone.
 We audit each claim to ensure it complies with your policy.

 At the end of the month they submit their month end odometer reading so we can work out the business/private mileage split and provide you with a payroll file to reimburse them for their business mileage.

 Alternatively, we work with a number of fuel card providers to offer your drivers a fuel card that can be used for public charging as well as fossil fuels.
 Perfect for fleets that include pure electric, PHEV and fossil fuel vehicles.
 As with pay and reclaim, we audit every business journey and separate private and business mileage and provide a payroll file so that any private mileage can be deducted from the employee.
 You can find out more here.